ktrysmt/go-bitbucket/README.md

 ### Support Bitbucket API 1.0 ?

-> It does not correspond yet.
+It does not correspond yet.
 Because there are many differences between 2.0 and 1.0.

 - Bitbucket API v1.0 <https://confluence.atlassian.com/bitbucket/version-1-423626337.html>

 It is officially recommended to use 2.0.
-The API 1.0 covers resources that the 2.0 API and API 2.0 is yet to cover.
 But unfortunately Bitbucket Server (formerly: Stash) API is still v1.0.
+And The API 1.0 covers resources that the 2.0 API and API 2.0 is yet to cover.

 ## License